phauer/svg-buddy/README.md

     - The optimization is compatible with Draw.io's SVGs.
 No text will be cut off with an ellipsis and no warning about the SVG support will be shown.
 - It's free.
 - It works offline.
-- No installation or certain environment (like npm) required.
-Just download the native executable and run it.

 ## Reliable Embedding